QT's Second Grow - 1st Journal

 re: QT's Second Grow - 1st Journal

-Hi Queen.:love:
+Hi Queen.:Love:

 Sounds like a good plan, something tells me you picked a good place to move to, with growing in mind. :high-five:

 Yes, I have had plants that make me want to get up and do things.
-I am pretty much a sloth most of the time, so they annoy me.:smokin: How dare it makeing me want to clean! :circle-of-love:
+I am pretty much a sloth most of the time, so they annoy me.:smokin2: How dare it makeing me want to clean! :circle-of-love:

 Hope everything goes smoothly in the move.
-Hope the new place has more space. :Rasta: OMM
+Hope the new place has more space. :rasta: OMM

 OMM, haven't found a place yet.
 Gonna start looking.
 The place definitely has to have plenty of space.
 I am hoping to find a nice 2 bedroom within my budget.
 Keep ya fingers and toes crossed.